 So I stopped in the other day and had a late breakfast of sweet stuff.
 Probably not the most substantial thing I could have had, but what the heck.
 I went in searching for cream cheese filled and spinach-feta filled croissants -- but both had already sold out.
 Unable to enjoy the sausage roll or a ham-and-cheese croissant, I erred on the sweet side and chose a lemon poppy-seed muffin and a bear claw.
 They were deposited in a little green basket for me and I took them and my empty coffee cup and found a seat.
 Got back up to fill said coffee cup and came back.

 I could go on for hours about the food… because I’ve only really touched on the breakfasts.
 I could regale you with what’s come out of that cake case, or the odd things I’ve sometimes seen in the big long pastry case (the other day, it was what appeared to be a stack of pancakes with a sliced egg next to it).
-I could tell you how deep the soups can travel into your gullet and soul to warm you in the coldest months.
-I could even share notes on the fine varieties of baked breads… but that’d take a whole lot of time.
+I could tell you how

 I could even go on about its rich history… but they cover that quite well on the Community Bakery website.
 You’ll find lots of specials and menus there, too.

-Needless to say, you’ll find Community Bakery downtown on Main Street, just south of I-630.
+You’ll find Community Bakery downtown on Main Street, just south of I-630.
 Parking is mostly on the street, though there are a few spots out back in a little lot.
 There’s a drive-up window if you’re really in a hurry.
 It’s open from six in the morning until eight at night most days, six to ten at night on Fridays and Saturdays and seven to six on Sunday.
 (501) 375-6418.
 Oh, there’s a West Little Rock location, too.